 What is sensitive skin peeling ?

-- Enzymes (papaya, pumpkin): Natural exfoliants that dissolve dead skin cells without physical abrasion.
+- Fruit Enzymes (papaya, pumpkin): Enzymes from papaya or pumpkin, for example, are natural exfoliants that delicately dissolve dead skin cells without any physical abrasion.
+A true treat for extremely sensitive skin.

 These ingredients work together to promote cell turnover, improve skin texture, and brighten the complexion without compromising the skin’s natural barrier.